-b.
+- b.
 When participation is appropriate, it must also be equitable.
 Equitable participation requires a level of parity that allows TTF and Career faculty in a department or unit to have a meaningful role in governance.
-Equitable participation does not mean that governance roles for every faculty member must be exactly the same or that there must be absolute proportionality in governance for all faculty classifications and ranks.
+Equitable participation does not mean that governance roles for every faculty member must be exactly the same or that there must be absolute proportionality in governance for all faculty classifications and ranks. - c.

-c.
 Career faculty whose teaching is primarily at the undergraduate level (e.g. instructors) may participate and vote on undergraduate curricular matters.
 Career faculty whose teaching is primarily at the graduate level (e.g. lecturers) may participate and vote on graduate curricular matters.
 Career faculty whose teaching is routinely at both levels, may participate and vote at both levels.

-1 APPENDIX 3: TENURE REVIEW FILE CHECKLIST 2 THE CHECKE ST 3 The tenure review file forwarded to the Provost or designee should include the following: 4 Promotion and tenure checklist 5 Voting summary 6 Criteria for tenure and promotion 7 Dean's evaluation and recommendation 8 School- or college-level personnel committee recommendation, where applicable 9 Department or unit head's evaluation and recommendation 10 Department committee recommendation 11 • Letters of evaluation section, including: 12 A single copy of each letter used to solicit an external review 13 A list of the materials sent to the external reviewers 14 A brief biographical sketch of each reviewer, including indication of any 15 relationship with the candidate and whether the reviewer was suggested by the 16 candidate 17 The external letters evaluating the candidate's materials 18 o Documentation of declinations to review (typically copies of email notifications) 19 Any solicited internal letters of evaluation 20 • Curriculum vitae (signed and dated by the candidate), as seen by the external 21 reviewers.
-Updates may be provided by the candidate in the form of a list of 22 specific changes rather than as a full additional curriculum vitae 23 • Personal statement, which includes a discussion of contributions to diversity, equity, and 24 inclusion (signed and dated by the candidate), as seen by the external reviewers 25 • Statement of waiver, partial waiver, or non-waiver (signed and dated by the candidate) 26 (see Article 8, Personnel Files) 27 • A statement of duties and responsibilities that specifies any unique or unusual 28 expectations associated with the faculty member's appointment 29 • Conditions of appointment, including a copy of the current notice of appointment and any 30 memoranda in the case of joint or multiple appointments 31 • Teaching evaluations, including: 32 UO checklist for the evaluation of teaching 33 List of all courses taught, including term, enrollment, and instructor and 34 department mean scores for required questions drawn from the system of student 35 evaluation of teaching that was in effect prior to Fall 2019; summary information 36 drawn from the Student Experience Surveys that were effective as of Fall 2019 37 List of any/all teaching awards, including awards from the department, school or 38 college, university, and external sources 39 List of all supervised dissertations, theses, and undergraduate honors papers 40 Sample course evaluation questions 41 Statistical summary page for each course taught, drawn from the system of student 42 evaluation of teaching that was in effect prior to Fall 2019 and summary 43 information drawn from the Student Experience Surveys that were effective as of 44 Fall 2019, which will be considered in light of the response rate.
-45 o Peer evaluations of teaching: A minimum of three such evaluations is required.
-46 These should be aligned with the university-wide teaching standards as established by the University Senate.
+1 2 APPENDIX 3: TENURE REVIW FILE CHECKLIST 3 The tenure review file forwarded to the Provost or designee should include the following: 4 Promotion and tenure checklist 5 • Voting summary 6 Criteria for tenure and promotion 7 • Dean's evaluation and recommendation 8 • School- or college-level personnel committee recommendation, where applicable 9 • Department or unit head's evaluation and recommendation 10 Department committee recommendation 11 • Letters of evaluation section, including: 12 A single copy of each letter used to solicit an external review A list of the materials sent to the external reviewers 13 14 14 15 • A brief biographical sketch of each reviewer, including indication of any relationship with the candidate and whether the reviewer was suggested by the 16 candidate 10 The external letters evaluating the candidate's materials 18 Documentation of declinations to review (typically copies of email notifications) 19 Any solicited internal letters of evaluation 20 • Curriculum vitae (signed and dated by the candidate), as seen by the external 21 reviewers.
+Updates may be provided by the candidate in the form of a list of 22 specific changes rather than as a full additional curriculum vitae 23 • Personal statement, which includes a discussion of contributions, as appropriate, to 24 diversity, equity, and inclusion (signed and dated by the candidate), as seen by the 25 external reviewers 26 • Statement of waiver, partial waiver, or non-waiver (signed and dated by the candidate) 27 (see Article 8, Personnel Files) 28 • A statement of duties and responsibilities that specifies any unique or unusual 29 expectations associated with the faculty member's appointment 30 • Conditions of appointment, including a copy of the current notice of appointment and any 31 memoranda in the case of joint or multiple appointments 32 • Teaching evaluations, including: 33 • UO checklist for the evaluation of teaching 34 35 List of all courses taught, including term, enrollment, and instructor and department mean scores for required questions drawn from the system of student 36 evaluation of teaching that was in effect prior to Fall 2019; summary information 30 37 drawn from the Student Experience Surveys that were effective as of Fall 2019 38 List of any/all teaching awards, including awards from the department, school or 39 college, university, and external sources 40 • List of all supervised dissertations, theses, and undergraduate honors papers 41 • Sample course evaluation questions 42 • Statistical summary page for each course taught, drawn from the system of 43 student evaluation of teaching that was in effect prior to Fall 2019 and summary 44 information drawn from the Student Experience Surveys that were effective as of 45 Fall 2019, which will be considered in light of the response rate.
+46 • Peer evaluations of teaching: A minimum of three such evaluations is required.